mikejgillespie/aws-incident-response-playbooks/jupyter/README.md

 Lastly, check the configuration of the logs using  [check-organization-readiness](check-organization-readiness.ipynb) notebook.

-## Optional - Include accounts outside the AWS Organization
-If there are any accounts that are outside of the AWS organization that you could like to execute runbooks, create a CloudFormation stack with the [non-sso-account.yaml](cfn-templates/non-sso-account.yaml) template.

 This could be useful to have runbooks to help onboard an account into the Organization, or any time the account intentionally resides outside the organization.
 The runbook sso library will first attempt to assume the SSO role in the account, when that fails, it will then try to assume the role through the 'jump' account.
 There is no changes in the runbook needed, as the sso library manages all of the role assumption details.
 Note: Instead of the management account, another account should be designated as the account that non-SSO accounts inherit permissions.